tocalabs/toca-docs/src/projects/apps/authentication.md

 # App Authentication & Authorization

 Authentication is a way of controlling who can access your app by requiring users to log into your application.
 Authorization then allows you to restrict what users can see and do once logged into your application.
+You can read more about this [here](https://auth0.com/docs/get-started/identity-fundamentals/authentication-and-authorization).

 By enabling authentication, you are asking users to provide information about who they are, usually through a set of credentials.
 Once a user is authenticated, then you can leverage the inbuilt authorization framework to control that users access to various parts of your App.